chat loading...

 If you are using a citation builder, double-check your work against this guide.

-Ideally, your MLA reference or citation (at the end of your paper in the Works Cited) will consist of this information:
+Ideally, your MLA reference or citation (at the end of your paper in the Works Cited) will consist of this information when there is no container or is self-contained (more on that in a bit):

 • The author can be an individual or individuals or a group author.